dfinance/docs/move_vm/standard_lib.md

 }
 ```

-The rest of the features of Account module look at [account.move](https://github.com/dfinance/dvm/blob/v0.4.0/lang/stdlib/account.move).
+For the rest of the features of Account module look at [account.move](https://github.com/dfinance/dvm/blob/v0.4.0/lang/stdlib/account.move).

 ## Dfinance